An Empirical Investigation of Worker Communities in TopCoder: Discussion

 \subsection{Threats to Validity}

 First, the study only focuses on competitive CSD tasks on the topcoder platform.
-Many more platforms do exist, and even though the results achieved are based on a comprehensive set of about 5,000 development tasks, the results cannot be claimed externally valid.
-There is no guarantee the same results would remain exactly the same in other CSD platforms.
+Many more platforms exist, and even though the results achieved are based on a comprehensive set of about 5,000 development tasks, the results cannot be claimed externally valid.
+There is no guarantee the same results would remain the same in other CSD platforms.

-Second, there are many different factors that may influence workers' preference, performance and decision in task selection and completion.
-Our worker cluster approach is based on known task-worker attributes in topcoder.
-Different approaches may lead us to different but almost similar results.
+Second, many different factors may influence workers' preference, performance, and decision in task selection and completion.
+Our worker community approach is based on known task-worker attributes in topcoder, and different techniques may lead us to different but almost similar results.

-Third, the result is based on workers network only.
-Workers communication was not considered in this research.
-In future we need to add this level of research to the existing one.
+Third, the result is based on the workers -task network only.
+Workers' communication was not considered in this research.
+In future, we need to add this level of research to the existing one.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-To understand the probability of a probability of workers' success and fairness in a crowdsource platform, not only one should understand the active available cluster of workers in the platform but also, they need to understand the workers performance, preference and chosen strategy in competing on a task.
-This research investigated available cluster of workers by applying Clauset-Newman-Moore greedy algorithm and observed the workers behaviors within the identified clusters.
-Then analyzed workers performance, preferences, and strategies per cluster based on workers rating level in the platform.
+To understand the probability of workers' success and fairness in a crowdsource platform, not only should one understand the available community of active workers in the platform but also need to understand the workers' performance, preference, and chosen strategy in competing on a task.
+This research investigated the available community of workers by applying the Clauset-Newman-Moore greedy algorithm and observed the workers' behaviors within the identified communities.
+Then analyzed workers' performance, preferences, and strategies per identified community based on workers rating level in the platform.

-Based on statistical analysis, this study can only support that the low ranked cluster provide the highest reliability level and mixed rand cluster contains the most trust worthiness workers.

-In future, we would like to evaluate our finding in crowdsourced software development practice and testing the scalability of them in real time.
+Based on statistical analysis, this study can only support that the low-ranked community provides the highest reliability level and mixed-ranked community contains the most trustworthiness workers.
+In future, we would like to evaluate our finding in crowdsourced software development practice and testing the scalability of them in real-time.